Changes in Star Wars re-releases: The Emperor's hologram

 For his appearance as a hologram in The Empire Strikes Back, the Emperor was originally portrayed by masked actress Marjorie Eaton and voice actor Clive Revill.
 For the 2004 DVD edition and subsequent releases, this was replaced by new footage of Ian McDiarmid, who plays the character in later films.
 (Note: Prequel actor Hayden Christensen stood in as Vader during the filming, which occurred during the production of Revenge of the Sith (2005).)
 The dialogue was changed in the new version, making Vader seem to have been unaware of Luke's paternity despite knowing his last name.

-ScreenCrush argues that this change is the worst to any Star Wars film, owing to the altered dialogue.
+ScreenCrush argues that the change is the worst to any Star Wars film, owing to the altered dialogue.
 Wired writes that it is unclear whether the new dialogue is meant to portray Vader and the Emperor "deliberately testing one another", and also that McDiarmid "looks more like he did 20 years before in the timeline than he does a year later in Return of the Jedi.
 Sources such as Polygon and io9 regard the actor replacement itself as logical, and Screen Rant praises it as "a change that blends seamlessly with the original film, due in large part to the relative ease of swapping one holographic image for another".